 Take anywhere from five minutes to two hours to an entire day, and get off your butt.

 Here are a few ideas on how to take a break in a way that will increase (not decrease) your productivity:

-- Do NOT Netflix and chill.
-Take the time away from your computer and actually remove yourself from all screens.
+- Take the time away from your computer and actually remove yourself from all screens.